 Kalanchoe albiflora, Kalanchoe aleuroides

-Kalanchoe luciae is a succulent plant up to 2 feet (60 cm) tall with big, thick, flat and rounded leaves.
-They are arranged in rosettes.
-The leaves are grey-green to yellowish-green with red margins, up to 6 inches (15 cm) long, up to 4 inches (10 cm) wide.
+Kalanchoe luciae is a succulent plant, up to 2 feet (60 cm) tall, with big, thick, flat and rounded leaves arranged in rosettes.
+The leaves are grey-green to yellowish-green with red margins, up to 6 inches (15 cm) long and up to 4 inches (10 cm) wide.
 In some cases, they will completely turn a vibrant red, especially with cool winter temperatures.
 Each stem bears clusters of urn-shaped, white, pale greenish-white, sometimes cream, pinkish or yellowish flowers.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).